syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 'Adds new text to the paragraph

-Dim firsttext As IWTextRange = firstParagraph.AppendText("A new text is added to the paragraph.")
+Dim text As IWTextRange = firstParagraph.AppendText("A new text is added to the paragraph.")

-firsttext.CharacterFormat.FontSize = 14
+text.CharacterFormat.FontSize = 14

-firsttext.CharacterFormat.Bold = True
+text.CharacterFormat.Bold = True

-firsttext.CharacterFormat.TextColor = Color.Green
+text.CharacterFormat.TextColor = Color.Green

 'Saves the Word document